chmccallum0704/CSE-15L-Lab-Report-2/lab2.md

 ![Image](realPriv.png)

-The public key file is id_rsa.pub
+The public key file in this directory is `id_rsa.pub`

 iii. *A terminal interaction where I log into my ieng6 account without being asked for a password*